Antonio Azimonti

-Antonio Maison Azimonti (or Azzimonti) (2 January 1925 – 10 August 1997) was an Italian footballer He was born in Busto Arsizio.
+Antonio Azimonti (or Azzimonti) (2 January 1925 – 10 August 1997) was an Italian footballer He was born in Busto Arsizio.

 He played for 8 seasons (211 games, 1 goal) in the Serie A for Aurora Pro Patria 1919, A.S.
 Roma and Udinese Calcio.

 His older brother Carlo Azimonti also played football professionally.
 To distinguish them, Carlo was referred to as Azimonti I and Antonio as Azimonti II.